 But if you’re like me, once in a while can be rather frequent.
 As someone who’s always been prone to getting colds easily due to a weaker immune system and a bunch of allergies to go with, I’ve always had to deal, or fight if you will, with colds.
 That’s why my nose was never something I was proud of.
-I know my nose is my breathing mechanism but all the sneezing and running noses it constantly gives me is really annoying.
+Our nose is our breathing mechanism but all the sneezing and running noses it constantly gives me is really annoying.

 On a brighter side, all my experiences with colds and flu taught me how to quickly get rid of it too.
 When I realized how much time I lose whenever I get colds, I decided it was time I became active in not only preventing but also quickly treating it when it happens.
 And the method I found to be effective is SUPER simple, almost a no-brainer when you’ll read it below it actually.
 Because I think no one deserves to have his/her time wasted because of a cold, I really had to share this technique even if it is super simple yet effective.

 I’m sure you’ve heard this advice for colds/flu from your doctor or the people around you before, but you probably took it for granted…